Updated: July 30, 2021

 2. Configure your server to sign the messages with DomainKeys or DKIM

-They provide a method for validating a domain name identity that is associated with a message through cryptographic authentication.
+DomainKeys and DKIM provide a method for validating a domain name identity that is associated with a message through cryptographic authentication.

 3. Secure SMTP Services for your server

+There are 5 settings required on your mail server in order to secure SMTP services.
 Also, make sure to request authentication for remote deliveries.

 4. Limit the maximum rate at which authenticated users can send messages